 County government and services as they relate to facility needs and administrative requirements.

-Principles and practices of project and contract administration, including budget management, basic accounting, contract law and negotiations.
+Principles and practices of project and contract administration, including project budget management, basic accounting, contract law, and negotiations.

 Principles and practices of administrative and financial analysis, including assessment of work-related space needs.

 Statistical methods and analysis, and the use of statistics in reports.

 Computer software, including word processing, spreadsheet, data base, and graphics applications.

 Pertinent federal, state, county policies, and local statutes, ordinances, and regulations, including building codes , real estate law, contract law and procurement policies.